 - Choose biodegradable everything.
 Lantern releases, confetti, and décor elements should all be eco-friendly.
 Many beaches will fine you for leaving non-biodegradable materials behind.

-According to Wedding Invites Paper, nine simple strategies help streamline execution: use heat-resistant flowers, skip heavy gowns, prepare for wind gusts, and keep your timeline flexible.
+Nine simple strategies help streamline execution, as Wedding Invites Paper notes: use heat-resistant flowers, skip heavy gowns, prepare for wind gusts, and keep your timeline flexible.

 How BeachBride Matches You With Vendors Who Can Actually Execute These Ideas